Knee Injections Philadelphia, PA

 - Your knee is visibly deformed

 - An inability to move your knee as much as you have before

 - You no longer feel that you can put any weight on that leg because it hurts your knee

 What if I have pain around my knee?

 If you have pain that starts at the knee joint and radiates outwards to surrounding muscles, it may be time to visit a qualified knee doctor, such as one from Premier Osteoarthritis Centers of Pennsylvania.
+This is particularly true if your knee pain has not gone away after several days.
 There are three different types of knee pain, which are categorized as either acute, a medical condition, or chronic/overuse.
 Acute injuries result from trauma in an accident, such as a car collision or slip and fall.
 Ongoing knee symptoms may be considered a medical condition, the most common being arthritis.
 And chronic or overuse is described as pain that goes on for longer than six months or more, tendonitis or bursitis for example.

 What are my treatment options?

 There are several treatment options that we offer here at Premier Osteoarthritis Centers of Pennsylvania.
 We will first need to learn more about your medical history, injury, symptoms, in addition to doing a physical examination of the area.
 It will be useful for us to know what you have tried in the past to alleviate your knee pain and discomfort.
 After that, we may suggest physical therapy, lifestyle changes, surgery, pain management, and/or massage therapy.
 Not all treatment options are suitable for everyone, so a knee doctor needs to carefully evaluate you to find the best ones.

 Who is most at risk for knee injuries?